Read time 5 minutes

-This blog is another opportunity to feel grateful and thank you dear Universe: You continue to bless me with recovery and overall health.
+This blog is another opportunity to feel grateful.
+Thank you, dear Universe, you continue to bless me with recovery and health.

-For dog-walking and pet-pampering lovers, the act is closely associated with their happy quotient.
+For pet-pampering lovers, it is the act that is associated with their happiness.

-Recently, I started to notice some turnaround stories on how pets helped patients with rare and chronic health conditions recoup by lowering their intensity of pain and other associated symptoms.
-Almost all pet owners are of the opinion that once acquired they are a difficult taste to let go of.
+Stories on how pets helped patients with rare and chronic health to recoup.
+They assisted by lowering the intensity of pain and other associated symptoms.
+Almost all pet owners believe that once acquired they are a difficult taste to let go of.

 Does synchronizing the human-animal bond harmonize our way of living better and healthier?
 Stay tuned to find out more.